hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 # Results and conclusion

-After training the model let's see how to calculate the labels for a given test example:
+After training the model, let's see how to calculate the labels for a given test example:

 ```Python
 tagger = pycrfsuite.Tagger()